 Be Collaborative, But Manage Access

 The people who do need access, and who get access, typically are people that are reliable enough to not save files and folders in places where they don’t belong.
-You may initially find this to be overkill, but the first time that a project (or even a task) falls flat because a member of your team had access they didn’t need and some resources go missing or are corrupted, it will cause problems that nobody needs.
+You may initially find this to be overkill.
+However, the first time that a project (or even a task) falls flat because a member of your team had access they didn’t need and some resources go missing or are corrupted, it will cause problems that nobody needs.

-Keep Your Platform Secure
+Keep Your Platform Secure for File Sharing

 A problem with cloud computing, however, is that it doesn’t always give you thorough control over your file management system.
-If this is where you are at, you can reach out to our IT professionals who can go over your options.
+If this is where you are, you can reach out to our IT professionals who can go over your options.
 We can find a file management system that is perfect for your business.
 To talk to one of our IT professionals about finding a file management solution that is both full-featured and secure, call us today at (877) 771-2384.